dylan-lang/http/documentation/source/server/routing.rst

       one without the trailing slash).
 Think "slash is canonical".

   ``slash: #"copy"``
-      Map the given resource to both the gven URL and the URL with the trailing slash.
+      Map the given resource to both the given URL and the URL with the trailing slash.
 Think "slash is a copy".

   ``slash: #"redirect"``  (the default)